Kojic Acid vs Vitamin C vs Alpha Arbutin for Dark Spots

 - Extensive research supporting effectiveness

-- Boosts sunscreen efficacy when used together
+- Boosts sunscreen protection when used together

 - Generally well-tolerated by most skin types